nfasano/nfasano/README.md

 ### Other Coding Projects:
 - **Bash script for executing code through the Slurm scheduler ** - (Github Repo)
-    - Description: Wrote a bash script which can submit batches of simulations through the Slurm scheduler (a commonly used cluster management and job scheduling system for Linux clusters), where each simulation can have different parameters and computational resources.
-In addition to providing an organized framework for managing massively parallel simulations and terabyte-scale datasets, this script provides built-in checks to avoid user error which can result in a huge waste of computational resources.
-The script has been modified by successive graduate students in the group who use the computing cluster in a myriad of ways.
+    - Description: Wrote a bash script that submits batches of simulations through the Slurm scheduler (a commonly used cluster management and job scheduling system for Linux clusters), where each simulation can have different parameters and requested computational resources.
+This script provides an organized framework for managing massively parallel simulations and terabyte-scale datasets and has been adopted by successive graduate students who use the computing cluster in a myriad of ways.
     - Skills learned: Linux shell scripting, High performance computing

 - **Shopping List in Google sheets** - [Try it Here](https://docs.google.com/spreadsheets/d/1JmDtCFYWc8K8Y4g38fVQvjgUsC7UjRVS25mL4au47Pw/edit?usp=sharing)
-    - Description: Created a shopping list which automatically arranges selected items in the order that I walk the store, making my shopping trips more efficient.
-Features include crossing off items with checkboxes, removing checked, all, or a single item by clicking a checkbox.
+    - Description: Created a shopping list which automatically arranges selected items in the order that one walks through the store, making my shopping trips more efficient.
+Features include crossing off items with checkboxes, removing checked items, all items, or a single item by clicking a checkbox.
 Convenient addition of items using a searchable dropdown list.
 Future features will include pricing an aisle information from webscraped data and the ability to add entire recipes with one click.
     - Skills learned: google sheets, JavaScript programming

 <!-- - **Ray tracing renderer ** - (Github Repo)